mozilla/b2gperf/README.md

-      --iterations=int  number of times to launch each app (default: 30) --no-restart      do not restart B2G between tests --settle-time     time to wait before initial launch (default: 60)
+      --iterations=int  number of times to launch each app (default: 30) --no-restart      do not restart B2G between tests --settle-time     time to wait before initial launch (default: 60) --testvars=str    path to a json file with any test data required

+## Test Variables

+Currently the only test variable support is for a wifi network.
+If you want to connect to wifi before measuring performance, please specify a path to a JSON file that describes the network.
+For example:

+    {
+      "wifi": {
+        "ssid": "MyNetwork",
+        "keyManagement": "WPA-PSK",
+        "psk": "SecurePassword"
+      }
+    }